How Does Debt Consolidation Work and Is It Right for You?

 • Is your total debt balance fairly large?
 The benefits of consolidation are more likely to be worthwhile in that case.

 If the answer to each of these questions is “yes,” then you’re probably a good candidate for a debt consolidation loan.
-But if you responded “no” to one or more, there may be better options.

-When shopping around for a debt consolidation loan, one key factor is to be sure you can get a lower interest rate.
+When you're shopping around for a debt consolidation loan, the key factor to consider is a lower interest rate.
 Aside from the convenience of switching to one payment, the rate is what can save you money in the long run.

-Be sure to calculate how a new loan will impact your finances and decide what will help you reach your goals in a timely way.
+Calculate how a new loan will impact your finances and decide what will help you reach your goals in a timely way.
 Seek quotes from several lenders to be sure you’re getting the best offer.

 FAQs